paco23ch/data_science_capstone/README.md

 ### 3.2.2.
 Identifying dog breeds
 #### 3.2.2.1.
 From sratch
 The first attempt at actually training a network is to build a network from scratch, with a combination of dense and convolutional networks, which as demonstrated in the notebook, can take many epochs and processing time.
 As can be seen on the notebook, a 3.5% precision for a from-scratch network was obtained in 8 epochs.

-This could be a long process to train a network from sratch
+This could be a long process to train a network from sratch, as can be seen, we could only obtain a 10.28% accuracy on the test set after 100 epochs lasting 35 minutes.

 #### 3.2.2.2.
 From a pre-trained model
 So, we'll transfer knowledge from a pre-trained network to a new one and add a classifier at the end.
 In order to shorten the training period, and reuse already trained networks, we'll build a two step network, sort of pipeline.